mousepawmedia/standards/source/licensing.rst

 Open Source/Free Software Stance
 ------------------------------------------------
-MousePaw Games completely and publicly endorses the platform and goals of the Open Source Initiative, which we aim to further support and promote through our company's activity.
+MousePaw Media completely and publicly endorses the platform and goals of the Open Source Initiative, which we aim to further support and promote through our company's activity.
 We want to encourage the widespread and dominant adoption of open source software and open standards, especially